Originally Web posted Wednesday, 4 September 2013.

 I’m not into movies, gaming, sports, nor most other usual stuff.
 Travel can be fun, but can also be a hassle for me (and a huge expense).
 I’ve always loved music, yet since 1995 have been in a bittersweet (Symphony!) relationship with it, and even more so post-2003 (and you’ll have to get to know me better to understand why).
 Ask me what i’m listening to right now, and 99% of the time it will be whatever is playing inside my head.
 See below for more.

 I still sometimes work as a Mac/Apple consultant.
 I’ve done component-level (IC, connector, capacitor, etc.) repairs on various CPUs and external peripherals.
-I worked at Apple in Cupertino, California in Mass Storage Q/A, 1996-97, until succumbing to Crohn’s Disease and having my life turned upside down.
+I worked at Apple in Cupertino, California in Mass Storage Q/A, 1996-97, until developing an extremely severe digestive disorder and having my life turned upside down.
 I’ve cleaned and repaired floppy drives, done software QA for several products, and have spent vast amounts of time working with mass storage devices, esp.
 1990s-mid 2000s.
 You can get an idea of what i get myself into over in the World O’ Apple & Macintosh section of this site.

 The way i got the job at Apple was by attending a BMUG Inc. main meeting.
 The biggest Mac user group on the west coast of the U.S., i was a member for many years and volunteered on and off but more actively post-KALX, until starting at Apple a little under a year later.